How Your Hormones Dictate Where You Put On Weight

 Flabby underarms – check testosterone

-Women do need small amounts of testosterone, it is why we produce it from progesterone, one of our primary sex hormones, but it drops naturally in the body as we age.
-It is essential for building muscle mass, but very low levels can trigger excess fat in the upper arms.
+Women do need small amounts of testosterone, it is why we produce it from progesterone, one of our primary sex hormones.
+It is needed for building muscle mass, but very low levels can trigger excess fat in the upper arms.

-However testosterone supplementation in any form should always be under the direction of a doctor as its safety in women has not been established and because of side effects associated with it.
+However bioidentical doctors believe that testosterone supplementation in any form should always be under the direct supervision of a doctor because of the number of side effects associated with it.

 Natural help: There are good dietary sources such as salmon and avocado.
 Flavonoids boost levels as well so include flax seeds, apples, berries, onions, soya products and green tea.